Skip to content

 GitLab

-GitLab is an online platform used for project management and code storage.
+GitLab is an online platform for hosting Git repositories.

 Git Bash

-Git Bash is a command-line environment that allows working with Git.
+Git Bash is a command-line interface (terminal) that allows you to run Git commands on your computer.

 Visual Studio Code